 Following the defeat of his armada and the close of the campaign season, Xerxes returned home to his palace at Sousa and left the gifted general Mardonius in charge of the invasion.
 The Persian position was still strong despite the defeat at sea - they still controlled much of Greece and their huge land army was intact.
 Xerxes may well have hoped that the fragile Greek alliance between such age-old rivals as Athens and Sparta would break if appropriate diplomatic overtures were made, but after a series of political negotiations, it became clear that the Persians would not gain victory through diplomacy and only war would settle the issue.

-The Persian Army
+The Persian Army at Plataea

 The vast Persian Empire stretched from the Danube to Egypt and from Ionia to Bactria, and Xerxes was able to draw on a huge reserve of resources to amass his huge invasion force.
 Overall command was now taken by Mardonius, the son-in-law and nephew of Darius and cousin of Xerxes.
 By his side was Artabazus (a cousin of Darius) who led the Parthian and Chorasmian contingents.

-Our numbers for the soldiers involved in the battle come principally from Herodotus who wrote an account of Plataea in his Histories; however, the absolute accuracy of Herodotus’ estimates are disputed amongst scholars.
+Our numbers for the soldiers involved in the battle come principally from Herodotus who wrote an account of Plataea in his Histories; however, the absolute accuracy of Herodotus' estimates are disputed amongst scholars.
 According to Herodotus, the Persians fielded 350,000 troops against the Greek forces of 108,200.
-The figures for the Persians may have been exaggerated in order to make the Persians into a more formidable opponent, and perhaps in reality they fielded a very similar number of combatants to the Greeks.
+The figures for the Persians may have been exaggerated in order to make the Persians into a more formidable opponent, and perhaps, in reality, they fielded a very similar number of combatants to the Greeks.
 However, even with a more conservative estimate, the battle involved some 200,000 armed men, the largest such battle Greece had seen and a figure comparable with the battles of Waterloo and Gettysburg.

 The Persian force was divided into units of the various nationalities involved but, unfortunately, Herodotus does not specify the strength of each.
 However, approximate estimates are:

-- Persians (the best troops) 40,000
+- Persians (the best troops): 40,000

-- Medes 20,000
+- Medes: 20,000

-- Bactrians, Indians & Sacae 20,000
+- Bactrians, Indians & Sacae: 20,000

-- Pro-Persian Greeks 50,000
+- Pro-Persian Greeks: 50,000